Guide to happy customers: 11 ways to make your customers insanely happy

 Your design should also ensure that it stands by your brand’s voice and persona.
 For instance, if your brand’s persona is luxury, then a black background can add more meaning than a different color.
 Always think in terms of offering a great experience instead of offering plain service or a set of features your customers would use.

-Provide an A-class service
+Provide an a-class service

 Customer service is your straight gateway to happy customers.
 Service is a way to meet your customer’s expectations.
 Ensure that you are in constant touch with your customers starting from onboarding.
 This is the time you can actually build a happy and loyal relationship with them.
 Have a complete understanding of why they are using your product and how to make the experience better for them.
 Understand what problems they are trying to solve using your products.
 Maintain a content repository to help them attain their goals easily.
 Talk to them, write to them, stay connected at all times.
 Send newsletters and product updates on a regular basis.
 Solve their queries efficiently and make them feel special.